mmlacak/crochess/docs/source/libcc/ccstrings.rst

     :param str: A string to copy, and initialize allocated link.
     :param max_len__d: *Optional*, maximum length to copy.
-    :returns: A newly allocated string link if successful, :c:`NULL` otherwise.
+    :returns: A newly allocated string link if successful, :c:data:`NULL` otherwise.

 .. c:function:: CcStrings * cc_strings_append( CcStrings ** strings__iod_a, char const * str, size_t max_len__d )

     Appends a newly allocated string element to a linked list.

-    If linked list :c:`*strings__iod_a` is :c:`NULL`, it will be initialized with a newly allocated string link as its only element.
+    If linked list :c:`*strings__iod_a` is :c:data:`NULL`, it will be initialized with a newly allocated string link as its only element.

     :param strings__iod_a: **Ownership**, *optional* *input/ouptut*; linked list of strings.
     :param str: A string to copy, and initialize allocated link.
     :param max_len__d: *Optional*, maximum length to copy.
-    :returns: Weak pointer to a newly allocated string if successful, :c:`NULL` otherwise.
+    :returns: Weak pointer to a newly allocated string if successful, :c:data:`NULL` otherwise.

 .. c:function:: CcStrings * cc_strings_append_fmt_va( CcStrings ** strings__iod_a, size_t max_len__d, char const * fmt, va_list args )

     Appends a newly allocated string element to a linked list.

-    If linked list :c:`*strings__iod_a` is :c:`NULL`, it will be initialized with a newly allocated string link as its only element.
+    If linked list :c:`*strings__iod_a` is :c:data:`NULL`, it will be initialized with a newly allocated string link as its only element.

     :param strings__iod_a: **Ownership**, *optional* *input/ouptut*; linked list of strings.
     :param max_len__d: *Optional*, maximum length to copy.
     :param fmt: Formatting string, as defined for :c:`printf()`.
     :param args: Variadic input list for a string format.
-    :returns: Weak pointer to a newly allocated string if successful, :c:`NULL` otherwise.
+    :returns: Weak pointer to a newly allocated string if successful, :c:data:`NULL` otherwise.
     :seealso: :c:expr:`cc_strings_append()`

 .. c:function:: CcStrings * cc_strings_append_fmt( CcStrings ** strings__iod_a, size_t max_len__d, char const * fmt, ... )

     Appends a newly allocated string element to a linked list.

-    If linked list :c:`*strings__iod_a` is :c:`NULL`, it will be initialized with a newly allocated string link as its only element.
+    If linked list :c:`*strings__iod_a` is :c:data:`NULL`, it will be initialized with a newly allocated string link as its only element.

     :param strings__iod_a: **Ownership**, *optional* *input/ouptut*; linked list of strings.
     :param max_len__d: *Optional*, maximum length to copy.
     :param fmt: Formatting string, as defined for :c:`printf()`.
     :param ...: Variadic input for a string format.
-    :returns: Weak pointer to a newly allocated string if successful, :c:`NULL` otherwise.
+    :returns: Weak pointer to a newly allocated string if successful, :c:data:`NULL` otherwise.
     :seealso: :c:expr:`cc_strings_append_fmt_va()`

 .. c:function:: CcStrings * cc_strings_duplicate_all__new( CcStrings * strings )